emberjs/guides/source/components/triggering-changes-with-actions.md

 ## Passing the Action to the Component

-Now we just need to make it so that the `onConfirm()` event in the `button-with-confirmation()` component triggers the `userDidDeleteAccount()` action in the `user-profile` component.
+Now we need to make it so that the `onConfirm()` event in the `button-with-confirmation()` component triggers the `userDidDeleteAccount()` action in the `user-profile` component.
-One important thing to know about actions is that they're **just functions** you can call, like any other method on your component.
+One important thing to know about actions is that they're functions you can call, like any other method on your component.
 So they can be passed from one component to another like this:

 ```app/components/user-profile.hbs